 Documentation

 Documentation can be found in the SDK Workspace doc folder.
 The file API.html contains the documentation of the APIs that we will be using.
 Open this file from a browser and expand “Components” and “Platform Functions” to see the list of supported components (you can open this file from inside WICED Studio too).
-We will be using GPIO, PWM, ADC, UART, and I2C.
+We will be using GPIO, PWM, UART, and I2C.

 Click on GPIO to see the list of GPIO APIs and then click on the wiced_gpio_init function for a description.